 Most of my breakfasts just required some refrigeration, yet there were a few things I made in the microwave over the course of the week that helped spice up my mornings.

-To make sure its done, I just poke a knife in the middle.
-If it goes in easily, then I know it's cooked through.
+To make sure its cooked through, I just poke a knife in the middle.
+If it goes in easily, then I know it's done.

 This Chocolate Yogurt Breakfast Pudding only requires refrigeration.
 I just mashed up ½ of a banana and mix in some non-dairy Kite Hill Greek Yogurt and cacao powder and adjusted the ingredients as needed until a sweet, chocolate pudding formed.